 - If you have a student tutor and arrive in Finland after Thursday 2 January > your tutor will bring your HOAS keys to you upon arrival.

-- If you do not want a tutor -> collect your HOAS keys yourself at the Student Union METKA's office from 1 August onwards.
+- If you do not want a tutor -> collect your HOAS keys yourself at the METKA office from 2 January onwards.
 METKA office is open during weekdays between 9am and 3pm.
 Address: Hämeentie 161, Helsinki.
 Room: H008, entrance only from outside, at the back of the building (parking lot).
 Phone number: +358 50 350 1603.

 Plan your arrival according to the timing of your orientation at Metropolia.